CrayLabs/SmartSim-Scaling/PERFORMANCE.md

 ## Data Aggregation Performance Analysis

-In this section, we will compare throughput clients: `get-list` and `poll-list`, for colocated and standard deployement.
+In this section, we will compare throughput clients: `get-list` and `poll-list`, for colocated and standard deployment.

 > Note that Data Aggregation is the process of summarizing a large pool of data for high level analysis.
-For the data agg tests, we produce tensors to store in the database.
+For the data agg tests, we produce and store tensors in the database to poll and get.

 - `poll_list` : Polling tensors from the database shows no large performance difference when comparing a C++ client and a Python client.